kh0r/phoenix_vagrant_quickstart/README.md

 mix phoenix.new . --app <<YOUR PHOENIX APP NAME>> sudo -u postgres createdb <<YOUR PHOENIX APP NAME underscored>>_dev
 ```
 Further Instructions: http://www.phoenixframework.org/docs/up-and-running

+After running the webserver you can access the app with http://phoenix.local:4000